Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/index.md

   - Declare the types of all method arguments and the return types of all methods that return something other than `nothing`.

-  - Use `@views` in front of expressions that create slices.
+  - Use PinCFlow's `@ivy` in front of expressions that access elements of arrays/tuples.

+  - Always apply macros to the outermost expression block possible but do not create new blocks for this purpose.

   - Do not use Unicode.